danishahmed92/FactCheckBenchmark_HobbitSDK/README.md

 Technically the SDK is focused on the orchestration of docker images/containers for all the required components.
 Basic implementations of hobbit-related components (described [here](https://github.com/hobbit-project/platform/wiki/Develop-a-component-in-Java)) are also included into SDK to demonstrate how the local debugging process may be organized.

 As a result users may execute and debug their systems/benchmarks either “as is” (and hit the breakpoints in the code) or being packed into docker containers (the same manner as components will be operated by the online platform).
 The SDK provides users with internal log messages from the containers, which make the debugging process more effective and less error-prone.
+System consist of neumorous components, in order to understand how to develop a benchmark component have a look at how to [Develop a benchmark component in Java](https://github.com/hobbit-project/platform/wiki/Develop-a-benchmark-component-in-Java).
+FactCheckBenchmark is intented to develop as a system that is benchmarked using Hobbit.
+It is concidered that user already has pre knowledge about Hobbit platform and benchmarking.

+# Integrated components
+1) Data generator (Creating/Reading the datasets the benchmark is using.
+2) Task generator
+3) Evaluation Module
+4) Benchmark Controller
+further information about components can be found [here](https://github.com/hobbit-project/platform/wiki/Develop-a-benchmark-component-in-Java).

 # Usage
 Any examples have been placed to the standalone [repository](https://github.com/hobbit-project/java-sdk-example), which you can clone for every new benchmark/system project.
 Here is the detailed manuals of the development process: